The Ensemble Schr{\"o}dinger Bridge filter for Nonlinear Data Assimilation: Filtering problem, discrete setting

+In more challenging regimes, however, the weights may remain highly concentrated even after log-sum-exp stabilization.
+In this case, one may further temper or clip the logarithmic weights to prevent degeneracy.
+Such a modification is inspired by logit tempering and can improve numerical robustness in practice.
+However, such approach may introduce bias into the resulting drift approximation.

+\item In the scheme above, all auxiliary particles are initialized at the origin during the analysis step.
+In fact, it can be shown that one could construct $\bP \in \mcal{P}(\Omega)$ induced by a stochastic process such that it interpolates between $\delta_{a}, a \in \bR^d$ and the target distribution $\mu$ (see also \cite{sb10}).
+The drift term then takes the following form:

-Implementation-wise, the benefit of this form is that one can select the starting position of initial ensemble particles more freely than just setting it to be 0.
-Such setup will be useful when the samples from distribution $\tilde{\mu}$ are far from zero in which case one can choose $a$ to be the mean of the data from $\tilde{\mu}$.
+From an implementation perspective, the benefit of this form is that one can select the starting position of initial ensemble other than 0.
+Such a setup will be useful when the samples from distribution $\tilde{\mu}$ are far from zero in which case one can choose $a$ to be the empirical mean of the ensemble associated with $\tilde{\mu}$.

-\item Moreover, we note that the quality of the numerical approximation \eqref{app_r} for equation \eqref{exact_drift_gtilde} relies on the qualities of the samples coming from $\tilde{\mu}_j$, and the function $\tilde{g}_j$ which typically takes the form:
+\item Moreover, we note that the quality of the numerical approximation \eqref{app_r} for equation \eqref{exact_drift_gtilde} depends on the quality of the samples coming from $\tilde{\mu}_{j+1}$, and the function $\tilde{g}_j$.
+In the Gaussian observation noise case, the likelihood takes the form

 where $Y_{j+1}$ are the state of the observational process.
 If data samples from $\tilde{\mu}_{j+1}$ are too far away from the mode of function $\tilde{g}_j$, the exponential decay behavior of \eqref{likelihood_cm1} will render the Monte Carlo integration in \eqref{exact_drift_gtilde} inefficient.
 As such, one could resort to other simulation techniques which could potentially improve the accuracy of approximation for the drift term.
-As a starter, inspired from the importance sampling technique, one can perform a change of measure for potential performance improvement.
+As a starter, inspired by importance sampling technique, one can perform a change of measure for potential performance improvement.

-To proceed, instead of using the $\lbrace \tilde{X}^i_j \rbrace^B_{i=1}$ particles from the prediction step, one can use an alternative proposal which also takes into consideration the new observation $Y_{j+1}$:
+To proceed, instead of using the $\lbrace \tilde{X}^i_j \rbrace^B_{i=1}$ particles from the prediction step, one can use an alternative proposal which also incorporates the new observation $Y_{j+1}$: